rforbiodatascience22/2022_group15_final_project/README.md

     - *Histogram:*
         - Discrete variable: Tumour stage, Histology, HER2 status, Surgery type, and Patient status.
         - Colour grouping: None, Tumour stage, Histology, HER2 status, Surgery type, and Patient status.
+- **Density plot:** Has one display area, with a density plot with up to four subplots.
+    - *Density plot:*
+        - Numeric variables: Protein1 to Protein4
+        - Discrete variables: Tumour Stage, Histology, Surgery type, and Patient Status
+- **PCA plot:** Has one display area, with a 2D scatter plot of different principal components chosen by the user.
+The plot can be colored according to discrete variables.
+    - *Scatter plot:*
+        - Numeric variables for X: Principal component 1 to 5
+        - Numeric variables for Y: Principal component 1 to 5
+        - Discrete variables: Tumour Stage, Histology, HER2 Status, Surgery type, and Patient Status

 ## File Structure